-- Continued communication and engagement programme with all stakeholder groups. - Deploy whole-life carbon costing using an internal carbon price aligned to government carbon values. - See how climate-related matters are considered within our governance structure on page 130 - Read more about our committees including how often they meet and ESG skills on pages 134 and 144
+- Continued communication and engagement programme with all stakeholder groups. - Deploy whole-life carbon costing using an internal carbon price aligned to government carbon values. - See how climate-related matters are considered within our governance structure on page 130 of our integrated annual report - Read more about our committees including how often they meet and ESG skills on pages 134 and 144 of our integrated annual report